Allow USB and other accessories to connect to your Mac

 2. Click Privacy & Security.

-• Always Ask: Manually approve every accessory, every time.
+• Always ask: Manually approve every accessory, every time.

-• Ask for New Accessories: Manually approve new accessories the first time they connect (default setting).
+• Ask for new accessories: Manually approve new accessories the first time they connect (default setting).

-• Automatically Allow When Unlocked: Automatically approve accessories when they connect to your unlocked Mac.
+• Automatically allow when unlocked: Automatically approve accessories when they connect to your unlocked Mac.

-• Always Allow: Automatically approve all accessories when they connect.
+• Always allow: Automatically approve all accessories when they connect.

-On supervised Mac laptops with Apple silicon, administrators can control this setting.
-Manage this setting using Apple Configurator
+On supervised Mac laptops with Apple silicon, administrators can control this setting: Manage this setting using Apple Configurator.

 If you use your Mac laptop with the lid closed

-First, you need to allow an external display, a mouse, and a keyboard to connect to your Mac laptop.
-Then you can use your Mac with the lid closed (or with a docking station in which you place your Mac with the lid closed), and allow other accessories to connect without opening the lid.
+First you need to allow an external display, a mouse, and a keyboard to connect to your Mac laptop.
+Then you can use your Mac with the lid closed (or with a docking station in which you place your Mac with the lid closed) and allow other accessories to connect without opening the lid.